The original home of blacks

 reunite as brothers and sisters of Africa and its diaspora

-and begin changing the negative perception and portrayals for a better outlook to Africa, our Motherland, our continent and culture
+and begin changing the negative perception and portrayals for a better outlook to Africa, our Motherland, our continent, culture and its diaspora?

 And, how can we share this love to our brothers and sisters of other cultures, embracing them so that our societies, communities, nations and world is a better place for us all to live?